 After Winfrey’s rousing Golden Globes speech, Le Monde newspaper heralded her (almost) as the next Joan of Arc.

-I find this encouraging and heartening.
+This is encouraging and heartening.

 And wouldn’t you know that in the same Le Monde newspaper a day later, a defiant article signed by one hundred prominent French women – spearheaded by Catherine Deneuve – has denounced the Me Too movement.
+That’s right … denounced.
+French women. (why doesn’t this surprise me?)

-These women claim to be defending sexual freedom, for which “the liberty to importune is essential”.
+They claim to be defending sexual freedom, for which “the liberty to importune is essential”.
 Importune?
 I had to look the word up in the dictionary.
 And then I looked at the original French version of the letter.

 « Nous défendons une liberté d’importuner, indispensable à la liberté sexuelle »